ypriverol/github-paper/document/manuscript.md

 than a simple source code hosting service.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and discuss code
 \cite{Dabbish:2012}.
-Individual bioinformatics projects (https://github.com/lgatto/MSnbase) \cite{Gatto15012012},
-lab repositories (https://github.com/PRIDE-Toolsuite/) \cite{Perez-Riverol01012016}, intermediate projects such as (https://github.com/samtools) and
-OpenMS (https://github.com/OpenMS) \cite{sturm2008openms}; or global collaborations such as ROpenSci (https://github.com/ropensci) and The Global Allience For Genomics and Health (https://github.com/ga4gh) has found the perfect place in GitHub to share code, ideas and collaborate.

 Some of our recommendations outlined below are applicable to other hosting services.
 However our main aim here is to highlight specific GitHub features.
 We provide a set of recommendations to take full advantage of GitHub's features to manage small and large bioinformatics projects and increase their profile and visibility.
-These rules have been ordered to reflect a typical development process: learning git and GitHub basics, use of branches, labeling and tagging of code snapshots, tracking project bugs and enhancements using issues, and disemination of the final results.
+These rules have been ordered to reflect a typical development process: learning git and GitHub basics, use branches, label and tag code, track the project using issues, etc.

 ## Rule 1.
-Structure your projects: repositories, users, organisations and teams
+Structure your projects: users, organisations, repositories and teams

 Open source projects on GitHub are visible to everyone, but write permissions, i.e. the possibility to directly modify the content, need to explicitly be granted.
-One of the key concepts in GitHub is the repositories where the data, code and content is stored.
-Repositories (the shortened term is _repo_) are versioned directories or dedicated storage spaces for your software projects, which can be included inside an organisation or can belong to particular users.
-Users can usually keep code, text files, images and small data files inside a repo.
-And while many users store programs and code projects, there is nothing preventing users from keeping text documents such as analysis reports and manuscripts (see for example the repository for this manuscript at https://github.com/ypriverol/github-paper), or other file types in your projects.
-Note that until recently, GitHub was lacking support for storing large files (>100 MB), a issue that has been recently addressed by the GitHub large file storage.
-Everyone with a GitHub account can fork any public repository and start developing in one's own fork.
-A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project (https://help.github.com/articles/fork-a-repo/).
+On the other hand, everyone with a GitHub account can fork any public project and start developing in one's own fork.
 This forking is the basis of social coding.
 It allows anyone to develop and test novel features into existing code and offers the possibility to merge novel features back the into the main project, thereby becoming a contributor.
-Project managers can structure projects to manage permissions and restrict access at different levels: users, teams and organisations.
+Structuring your projects allows to manage permissions and restrict access at different levels: users, teams and organisations.
 Users are the keystone of GitHub, as for any other social network.
 Every user has a profile listing their GitHub